Migambi07/Team6/README.md

 Key Features:

-Responsive design for seamless viewing on all devices.
+1.Responsive design for seamless viewing on all devices.

-Customizable layout options to showcase your content effectively.
+2.Customizable layout options to showcase your content effectively.

-Built-in support for multimedia content including images, videos, and galleries.
+3.Built-in support for multimedia content including images, videos, and galleries.

-Optimized for search engines to enhance discoverability.
+4.Optimized for search engines to enhance discoverability.

-Integration with popular WordPress plugins for extended functionality.
+5.Integration with popular WordPress plugins for extended functionality.

+License:MIT License

 Technologies used: